aplai168/database-structures/README.md

     - *Example:* [prototypal instantiation example]
 4.  **Pseudoclassical instantiation**: create instances with the keyword `new`
     - *Do:*
-        - Work within the `src/pseudoclassical/` folder.
+        - Work within the `src/pseudoclassical/` folder
-        - Capitalize your function name to indicate that it is intended to be run with the keyword `new`
+        - Capitalize your function name to indicate to others that it is intended to be run with the keyword `new`
         - Use the keyword `new` when instantiating your class
         - Use the keyword `this` in your constructor
     - *Don't:*